Skip to main content

 The app is the surface.

-It shows the user the board, the watchlist, the saved ideas, the chat answer, the alerts, and the review loop.
+It shows the user the board, the watchlist, the saved reads, the chat answer, the alerts, and the review loop.

-The app does not guess from raw data.
+The app should not guess from raw data.

 The app asks the system for trusted objects.